 According to Gartner, 90% of HR leaders believe employees will be able to work remotely beyond the pandemic.

-While most organisations have been working from home for more than a year now, they may have done so thinking it was a temporary arrangement rather than a long-term reality.
+While most organisations have had employees working from home at some point over the past couple of years, they may have done so thinking it was a temporary arrangement rather than a long-term reality.

 At this stage in the game, it’s worth reviewing your processes to make sure you can support dispersed teams while keeping productivity and motivation levels high.